-Here's how Maryland fared in the "four factors" in team efficiency: effective field goal percentage (eFg%), turnover percentage (TOV%), offensive rebounding percentage (ORB%), and free throw attempts per field goal attempt (FT/FGA).
+Here's how Maryland fared in the "four factors" of team efficiency: shooting (effective field goal percentage), turnovers (turnover percentage), offensive rebounds (offensive rebounding percentage) and free throws (free throws per field goal).

 For a detailed accounting of Maryland's advanced-stats efforts in every game so far, go here.